Our Staff at Helping Hands Children Services

 - Recent school districts worked in include but are not limited to: Syosset, Lindenhurst, Port Washington, Wyandanch, Westhampton Beach and Great Neck.

-Clinical Director: Jordan Freeman, MS Ed, BCBA
+Clinical Director: Jordan Freeman, MS Ed, BCBA, LBA

 As the Clinical Director, Jordan provides behavior consultation and parent training services as well as supervision and training through insurance cases.
 He also provides BCBA supervision to the BCBA supervisees as the guidelines of the BACB.
-He also works directly with the Senior Director to provide various trainings and workshops.
+He also works directly with the Associate Director to provide various trainings and workshops.
 He is active in research that is necessary for the development of new programs and trainings within our agency.
-He also assists the Executive Director and Senior Director in various projects, one of which is coursework offered through the agency.
+He also assists the Executive Director and Associate Director in various projects, one of which is coursework offered through the agency.